 There is something alluring about figs to me.
 I guess it is their rich sweetness- it pairs great with salty ingredients for a savory presentation.
-In this recipe, the sweet figs pair with the tangy blue cheese, salty prosciutto, and are finished with a sweet balsalmic glaze.
+In this recipe, the sweet figs pair with the tangy blue cheese, salty prosciutto, and are finished with a sweet balsamic glaze.
 Add some smokiness from the grill and it’s a symphony of flavors when you take a bite!

 - 1 pint fresh figs (if you cant find fresh you can reconstitute dried figs but they may not hold up as well when grilling)